 The South Saint Vrain Canyon can be approached from Boulder North along US 36.
 This will take you to the intersection with CO 66 one mile East of Lyons.
 From Longmont, simply take CO 66 West to the town of Lyons.
 At the intersection of CO 66 US 36, head West into Lyons and to the main intersection that forks North to Estes Park on US 36 or South to Estes Park via the SSV canyon and CO 7.
 Set the odometer from this intersection; climbing in the SSV begins at The Scout Rock 3.1 miles upstream on CO 7.

-News and Events For South Fork of St. Vrain Canyon
+Local Information for South Fork of St. Vrain Canyon

 By John Marsella From: Berthoud, CO Apr 12, 2014 CONDITION REPORT